-Information relating to Down syndrome and COVID -19 can be found here.
-This has been updated to take account of new research findings and updated UK government advice.
+All information relating to Down syndrome and COVID -19 can be found here.
+This is being updated to take account of new research findings and updated UK government advice as it becomes available .

 This site provides essential information for healthcare professionals on ‘best practice’ medical care for people with Down syndrome in the UK and Ireland.
 It has been produced by the UK Down Syndrome Medical Interest Group (DSMIG), a network of doctors whose aim is to ensure equitable provision of medical care for all people with Down syndrome in the UK and Republic of Ireland.